A few weeks back, I wrote about the Hunter Boots vs. Bean Boots debate and now I’m going to break down the sneaker battle between Converse vs Vans.

-Con: Converse have a tendency to make feet look narrow and I personally think they take a while to form to your feet.
+Converse has a tendency to make feet look narrow and I personally think they take a while to form on your feet.
 So unless you plan on wearing these every day, know that they won’t fit like a glove for a while.

 Pros & Cons

 My favorite style of Vans is the Classic Slip-on.
 They have major durability and comfort as soon as you wear them and they look great for either going out at night with some friends or grocery shopping with your roommate.

 Some Vans come with a padded collar at the back of the foot, like the Era or Sk8-Hi shoes.
 Vans also make varying styles of their classics that come in awesome prints and colors.

 Sometimes if you get the ones with a thin sole and wear those for too long they can get really worn and sometimes get holes at the toes, but this of course would happen to most shoes after a ton of wear.
 To me, it means that you just need to get a new pair (yay)!

 Converse vs Vans: So… Which should you buy?

 I think Vans are totally the way to go if you need a new Spring sneaker or just want to pick up a new pair of shoes.
 They are durable because they were created for rough use, especially if you decide on the ones designed specifically for boarding.

 The prints they come in are really cool and not cheesy either.
 I think Converse is a great buy, but I definitely would suggest getting a pair of Vans first.

 Different Ways to Wear Converse and Vans